vmware-tanzu/velero/examples/README.md

 * `minio/`: Used in the [Quickstart][1] to set up [Minio][0], a local S3-compatible object storage service.
 It provides a convenient way to test Velero without tying you to a specific cloud provider.

+* `noobaa/`: Contains manifests to make use of NooBaa's S3 storage.

 * `aws/`, `azure/`, `gcp/`, `ibm/`: Contains manifests specific to the given cloud provider's setup.

 [0]: https://github.com/minio/minio